Kunstschutz: World War II

 In 1940, an organization known as the Einsatzstab Reichsleiter Rosenberg für die Besetzten Gebiete (The Reichsleiter Rosenberg Institute for the Occupied Territories), or ERR, was formed, headed for Alfred Rosenberg by Gerhard Utikal.
 The first operating unit, the western branch for France, Belgium and the Netherlands, called the Dienststelle Westen (Western Agency), was located in Paris.
 The chief of this Dienststelle was Kurt von Behr.
 Its original purpose was to collect Jewish and Freemasonic books and documents, either for destruction, or for removal to Germany for further "study".
 However, late in 1940, Hermann Göring, who in fact controlled the ERR, issued an order that effectively changed the mission of the ERR, mandating it to seize "Jewish" art collections and other objects.
-The war loot had to be collected in a central place in Paris, the Musée jeu de paume.
+The war loot had to be collected in a central place in Paris, the Musée de jeu de Paume.

 At the collection point, art historians and other personnel worked and inventoried the loot before sending it to Germany.
 Göring also commanded that the loot would first be divided between Hitler and himself.
 From late 1940 to late 1942, he went to Paris 20 times.
 In the Musée jeu de paume, art dealer Bruno Lohse staged 20 expositions of the newly looted art objects, especially for Göring, from which Göring selected at least 594 pieces for his own collection.
 Göring made Lohse his liaison-officer and installed him in the ERR in March 1941 as the deputy leader of this unit.
 Items which Hitler and Göring did not want were made available to other Nazi leaders.
 Under Rosenberg and Göring's leadership, the ERR seized 21,903 art objects from German-occupied countries.

 Other Nazi looting organizations included the Dienststelle Mühlmann, operated by Kajetan Mühlmann, which Göring also controlled and operated primarily in the Netherlands, Belgium, and a Sonderkommando Kuensberg connected to the minister of foreign affairs Joachim von Ribbentrop, which operated first in France, then in Russia and North Africa.

 Hitler later ordered that all confiscated works of art were to be made directly available to him.
-Art collections from prominent Jewish families, including the Rothschilds, the Rosenbergs and the Goudstikkers and the Schloss Family were targeted because of their significant value.
+Art collections from prominent Jewish families, including the Rothschilds, the Rosenbergs and the Goudstikkers and the Schloss family were targeted because of their significant value.
 By the end of the war, the Third Reich amassed hundreds of thousands of cultural objects.

 In Western Europe, with the advancing German troops, were elements of the von Ribbentrop Battalion, named after Joachim von Ribbentrop.
 The men were responsible for entering private and institutional libraries in the occupied countries and removing any materials of interest to the Germans, especially items of scientific, technical or other informational value.